Final Decision to Certify Hazardous Waste Environmental Technologies

 Sacramento, California 95812-0806

 A description of the technology to be certified, the final certification statement and the certification limitations for the technologies of each of the companies listed above follows.

 FINAL NOTICE OF CERTIFICATION

-Limitations of Certification
+Limitations of Certifications

 Basis for Certification

 This Certification is issued as part of a pilot project to expedite the California Environmental Technology Certification Program.
-As a result, this Certification is subject to the conditions set out in the regulations to be developed, such as the duration of the Certification, the continued monitoring and the oversight requirements, and the procedures for the certification amendments, including decertification.
+As a result, this Certification is subject to the conditions set out in the regulations to be developed, such as the duration of the Certification, the continued monitoring and oversight requirements, and the procedures for certification amendments, including decertification.

-By accepting this Certification, the manufacturer assumes, for the duration of the Certification, responsibility for maintaining the quality of the manufactured materials and equipment at a level equal or better than was provided to obtain this Certification and agrees to be subject to quality monitoring by DTSC as required by the law under which this Certification is granted.
+By accepting this Certification, the manufacturer assumes, for the duration of the Certification, responsibility for maintaining the quality of the manufactured materials and equipment at a level equal or better than was provided to obtain this certification and agrees to be subject to quality monitoring by DTSC as required by the law, under which this Certification is granted.